-7 or higher 100 points 4 to 7 (IELTS - 1) \times 50/3 points 3 to 4 (IELTS - 3) \times 50 points 3 or lower 0 points
+7 or higher 100 points

+4 to 7 (IELTS - 1) \times 50/3 points

+3 to 4 (IELTS - 3) \times 50 points

+3 or lower 0 points

-(2) Other languages - German, French, Russian, Chinese, Korean and Spanish
+- (2) Other languages German, French, Russian, Chinese, Korean and Spanish

 If you elect to focus on Global Studies Field through the Specialization in Infrastructure and Urban Society of the Department of Infrastructure and Urban Society, you may select one of the foreign languages listed above in lieu of English for admissions scoring.
 If you intend to do so, you need to first contact a faculty member who you wish to act as your academic advisor, and then select one of the foreign languages listed below for admissions scoring when application documents are submitted.
 (You must write the respective foreign language on the application documents.)
-However, if your native language is stated above, you may not choose your native language as a foreign language.

-- 1) If you select either German, French, Russian, Spanish, Chinese or Korean for the foreign language admissions component, you may substitute the written exam, with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
+However, if your native language is stated above, you may not choose your native language as a - 1) If you select either German, French, Russian, or Spanish, for the foreign language admissions component, you may substitute the written exam, with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
 You must submit the exam results (certificates of proficiency showing test scores of one of the exams listed below) subject to admissions scoring (original Certificates of Proficiency only, no photocopies accepted) during your application period or the day of your first departmental exam (You must pass it before the exam starts.).
 You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency eligible for submission, issued within two years of the date you are to take your academic exam.
-The submitted Certificates of Proficiency will be returned at the time of your interview. - Chinese: Chinese Proficiency Test (HSK) - Korean: TOPIK II, Korean Language Proficiency Test - German: Zertfikat Deutsch, Goethe-Zertifikat, TestDaf, TELC, etc. - French: DALF, DELF, TCF, etc. - Russian: TRKI, etc. - Spanish: DELE, Evaluación del Conocimiento de La Lengua Española (Seiken), etc.
+The submitted Certificates of Proficiency will be returned at the time of your interview. - German: Zertfikat Deutsch, Goethe-Zertifikat, TestDaf, TELC, etc. - French: DALF, DELF, TCF, etc. - Russian: TRKI, etc. - Spanish: DELE, Evaluación del Conocimiento de La Lengua Española (Seiken), etc.